freenas/freenas-docs/userguide/plugins.rst

 Look through the :ref:`Plugins` and :ref:`Jails` sections to become familiar with the features and limitations of each.
-Choose the method that best meets that application's needs.
+Choose the method that best meets the needs of the application.

 .. _Installing Plugins: